Frequently Asked questions

 What happens in the worship service?

-Our worship services follow the ancient pattern of worship and include the ritual activities of
+Our worship services follow the ancient pattern of worship and include the ritual activities of:

 Gathering, Proclaiming the Word, Responding to the Word, and Sending Forth.

-At the 9:00 service we open with hymns then move into a time of prayer and the reading of the day’s Scripture passage.
-A time of shared joys and concerns and prayer follows the sermon.
+From September through May, we offer a 9:00 service with hymns, prayers, and the reading of the day’s Scripture passage.
 The service concludes with Holy Communion and a closing hymn.

 What is expected at offering time?